Ahmadx90/secure-file-sharing-system/README.md

 3. **Environment Setup**:

    - Copy `.env.example` to `.env`
-   - Update with your Supabase and Firebase credentials
+   - Update with your  and Firebase credentials

 4. **Database Setup**:

    - Database migration has been run automatically
-   - Check Supabase Dashboard to verify tables are created
+   - Check  Dashboard to verify tables are created

 5. **Start development server**:
    ```bash